Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 Hakodate Park

-The merry-go-round, present since the park's opening.
+The merry-go-round, which has been here since the park opened.
 Its design has remained almost unchanged.

 Hakodate Park